-Sustainable mobility as an environmentally friendly transport
+Sustainable mobility as an environmentally friendly means of transport

-Sustainable mobility as an environmentally friendly transport
+Sustainable mobility as environmentally friendly means of transport

 Reducing traffic

-The primary goal of sustainable mobility must be to reduce the volume of traffic, which is connected to a significant increase in ecologically friendly modes of transportation, such as public transport.
+The primary goal of sustainable mobility must be to reduce the volume of traffic which is not connected to a significant increase in ecologically friendly modes of transportation, such as public transport.
 There are a number of things that have to be done to encourage people to give up their cars, including:

 • Financial support for public transportation.

-• Expansion of the bus, train, tram, and subway networks.
+• Expansion of the bus, train, tram and subway networks.

 • Low-cost annual passes and ticket prices for public transport.

-• Infrastructure networking (i.e. for congestion reduction, green waves, etc.).
+• Infrastructure networking (i.e., for congestion reduction, green waves, etc.).

 Encouraging environmentally friendly transport